foxjeff/oldprojects/readme.md

 ### sales_widget2
 * An OSX widget for displaying up-to-the-moment sales data.
 This was production code.
-* HTML, CSS, JavaScript and PHP
+* HTML, CSS, JavaScript, SQL and PHP

 ### messaging/
 * A production messaging system for pokerpages.com, an online poker-playing website and Java client